intel-lab-lkp/linux/Documentation/dev-tools/kcov.rst

         mount -t debugfs none /sys/kernel/debug

-Coverage collection
+Coverage collection for different modes
 -------------------

-The following program demonstrates how to use KCOV to collect coverage for a single syscall from within a test program:
+The following program demonstrates how to use KCOV to collect coverage for a single syscall from within a test program, argv[1] can be provided to select which mode to enable:

 .. code-block:: c